Suicide

 2025-0211 2 May 2025 Cheshire

-Concerns summary The ACCT process at HMP Styal is ineffective for preventing self-harm, lacking therapeutic mental health input.
+Concerns summary (AI summary) The ACCT process at HMP Styal is ineffective for preventing self-harm, lacking therapeutic mental health input.
 The prison holds many complex patients requiring hospital-level care, with slow transfer processes, risking future deaths.

 Jacqueline Potter